transentis/bptk_py/README.md

 ## Plotting API
 After initializing BPTK_Py, let us dive into the plotting API, the heart of the simulation framework.
 For interactive examples, you may always refer to the example notebook.
 The main method for plotting and simulating is the ``plot_scenarios`` method.

+You may use it to generate plots from your simulation models almost instantly.
+You can control all major settings for
 ```
 bptk.plot_scenarios(
     scenarios,